sonnyg/lift-off/README.md

 The goal of this exercise is to expose the individual to some basic HTML tags, relatively simple styling with CSS, and some basic JavaScript usage and concepts.

+Goals of project:
+1. Basic introduction to standard web technologies
+  - HTML
+  - CSS
+  - JavaScript
+2. Introduce some development best practices
+  - VCS (using git)
+  - Dev diary (in the form of a README)
+  -
+Thoughts on how to organize exercise:

+1. Start with HTML layout
+  - Empty document, what it means (at a high level)
+  - Cover some basic elements
+2. Layer on styling (CSS), probably over several smaller exercises
+  - How to style an element
+  - How to define a class
+  - How to style a specific element
+  - Start with inline CSS
+  - Move to in-file
+  - Move to external file
+3.